nirajp82/AmazonAuroraPostgreSQL/10_PostgreSQL_Command/02_Part_B_Explain.md

 **When Seq Scan is BAD**

 * Large tables
-* Highly selective predicates: conditions that match only a small fraction of rows in a table, making indexes highly effective.
+* Highly selective predicates: Highly selective predicates: conditions that match only a small fraction of rows in a table, making indexes highly effective.
 If a query returns 0.01% of the table (like a specific User ID), the predicate is highly selective because it successfully excluded almost everything else.
 * Index exists but not used

 🧠 Memory Hook: